Shobinder/Proteus-Project/README.md

 # Proteus-Project
-Designing &amp; Examining of various circuits using proteus.
+Designing &amp; Analysing of various circuits using proteus.